graysonlee123/liri-node-app/README.md

 # Liri / Node App

-Using this CLI app, users will be able to search songs on spotify, bands nearby, and movies.
+Using this CLI app, users will be able to search songs, concerts, and movies.

+## Usage

+The app is structured based off of the user's input after ...

+`node liri.js`

+... by taking a command ( `spotify-this-song`, `concert-this`, `movie-this`, and `do-what-it-says`) and the argument, which can be a song name, movie, or band.
+It will return relevent data based on the command and arguments.

+#### Example ####

+`node liri.js spotify-this-song viva la vida` will give the user information about Viva la Vida.

+_`do-what-it-says` does not require arguments._

 ## Getting Started